Steve Jobs’s signature is part of an amazing tech autograph collection up for bid

 Signed by Steve Jobs

 Just as Jobs’s NeXT presentation may be the single most significant Powersharing recording, his contract, which he signed on February 16, 1989 at NeXT, is the flagship of the upcoming auction.
 He didn’t like doling out autographs, which he claimed to see as a form of credit-hogging.
-That makes any surviving Jobs signature a sought-after rarity, and RR Auction has developed something of a specialty in them.
+That makes any surviving Jobs signature a sought-after rarity, and RR Auction has developed something of a specialty in them, as well as other unique items related to Apple history.

 In 2021, the auction house sold a signed 1983 Jobs letter—in which he slyly refuses an autograph request—for $480,000.
 At the same time, a copy of the first issue of Macworld magazine signed by both Jobs and Wozniak went for $201,000.
 Last month, a 1976 check signed by Jobs brought $55,000.